bschmalhofer/otobo-ideas/GPW_2022/talk.md

     enable 'Plack::Middleware::HTTPExceptions';

-## Global varibles per Request
+## Global variables per Request

 - (too) heavily used by OTOBO
 - Event handling depends on the destruction of objects at the end of a request
 - yet another middleware

-otobo.psgi
+otobo.psgi:

     my $ManageObjectsMiddleware = sub {
         my $App = shift;